MasonEgger/website/docs/blog/posts/008-writing_talk_proposals.md

 ### _"Aren't Audience Level and Difficulty Level extremely similar?"_
 Yes.
 They ask a lot of the same questions, they just have a different focus.
 You can often use one to help craft the other.
 Knowing the difficulty level you want to speak at somewhat mandates the audience level and vice-versa. **Even in my process, I don't explicitly write down the difficulty level of my talks, just the audience level.** I have, however, thought a lot about both.
 So while they are incredibly similar, they are distinct enough to think of them separately.

 Finally, let's talk about _tool level_.
 This is very subjective as many people will disagree with what is considered a beginner tool or not.
 However, there are many tools that obviously fit into a category.
-No one on Earth has ever said that Kubernetes is a beginner-friendly tool.[^5] So, while your opinions on this may vary, it is good to understand your topic's _perceived_ skill level.
+No one on Earth has ever said that Kubernetes is a beginner-friendly tool.(1) So, while your opinions on this may vary, it is good to understand your topic's _perceived_ skill level.
 I find it easy to just have the following levels:
+{ .annotate }

+1. And if you have, I call bullshit.

 * Beginner
 * Intermediate